 Cape Breton is known as the Celtic Heart of North America, with good reason.
 Whether you visit in summer for KitchenFest, in autumn for Celtic Colours, or at another time of year, it’s a fine place to experience a unique Gaelic and Maritime culture.

 If summer is your time to visit Cape Breton, make time to enjoy the music and good times of KitchenFest.
 Full schedules are available at the KitchenFest website.

-Speaking of Celtic Colours, they will be announcing the fall line up and putting tickets on sale soon.
+Speaking of Celtic Colours, the fall line up has been announced and tickets will be on sale soon.
 The Celtic Colours website is the place to be for that information.